MicrosoftDocs/Devices-docs/surface/surface-laptop-se-overview.md

 > [!NOTE]
 > This article is intended for IT admins and education personnel who deploy and manage devices for school users.
 For general information or to order, see [Surface Laptop SE Slim Laptop for Students](https://www.microsoft.com/surface/business/surface-laptop-se).

-## Simplified deployment, management, and security
+## Simplified deployment, management & security

 - Complete low-touch deployment for new devices using Windows Autopilot, quickly applying policies and installing apps.
 Windows Autopilot provides low-touch deployment and imaging out of the box, with many apps and policies pre-installed and pre-configured.
 IT can easily adjust device settings—including firmware settings—and install the apps students need so that everything is ready to go when they first power on their device.
 - Once devices are deployed, Microsoft Intune delivers streamlined remote management throughout the school year, giving IT the ability to manage apps, control security and privacy, and generate compliance reports.